Achieving Sustainable and Balanced Growth under Globalization

 Although Asia remains the world’s fastest growing region, there are signs of a growth slowdown.
-The Euro area, Japan and the US have registered positive economic growth, but the recovery is still slow.
-Furthermore, there is uncertainty regarding the direction of conventional and unconventional monetary policies in advanced economies and the impact these policies may have on other countries.
-Meanwhile, Asian developing economies face the challenge of developing their infrastructure and improving the investment climate while maintaining fiscal and financial stability.
-The Japan-IMF Macroeconomic Seminar for Asia (JIMS) will invite leading scholars and practitioners to share their insights on how to achieve sustainable and balanced growth in Asia.
-In particular, JIMS will focus on three critical issues: (1) financial stability and capital flows; (2) fiscal management and debt sustainability; and (3) structural reform and growth policies in Asia.
+The Euro area, Japan and the US have showed positive economic growth, but the recovery remains sluggish.
+Furthermore, there is uncertainty regarding the direction of quantitative easing in advanced economies and the impact of the monetary policy may have on other countries.
+Rising protectionism and anti-globalization movement may endanger the established global trading system.
+Meanwhile, Asian developing economies face the challenges of developing their infrastructure and further integrating their economies with the rest of the world while maintaining fiscal and financial stability.
+JIMS will invite leading scholars and practitioners to share their insights on how to cope with the challenges and achieve sustainable growth under globalization.
+In particular, JIMS will focus on three critical issues: (1) Managing Financial Stability and Capital Flows (2) Fiscal Management and Debt Sustainability (3) Structural Reforms and Growth Policies in Asia.

 Managing Financial Stability and Capital Flows

 To contain the shock of the global financial crisis, major central banks implemented unconventional monetary policy—quantitative easing (QE).
 Recently, the European Central Bank and the Bank of Japan introduced negative interests.
 On the other hand, the US Federal Reserve started the process of exiting QE.
 The volatilities of global financial markets and exchange rates have risen significantly.
 This session will look into the challenges associated with the lack of synchronicity of monetary policies and discuss the likely impacts of QE, including the spillover effects to emerging Asia, the precautions that need to be taken in the implementation of such policies and the possibility for continuing to utilize them in the future.